 I had an e-mail from J recently telling me how my last contribution had been spent.
 I know he won’t mind me quoting it.

 I was going to try and take the grannies on a trip to a Zulu cultural and historic centre about 300 km from here to see if they could be inspired by some of the traditional crafts that their ancestors had produced.
 Sadly this fell through as I could not get hold of a bus from the local bus company.
 Eventually we opted for putting it towards some Christmas hampers.
 We decided that rather than get them some of the day-to-day foodstuffs, we would get them some special treats that would help take their minds off the grinding poverty of their daily life.

 I read of this and of the 60 families that benefited and then saw the accompanying photograph.
 These special treats are a stark reminder of the material imbalance in the world.
 I firmly believe that those of us who have, have a responsibility to give.
 And the more we have, the more we should give.
 FI, in a Facebook update about the plight of homeless in Budapest, said recently: A piece of clothing, some food, perhaps a few hundred forints goes a long way in helping these people survive the winter of 2012.
 Since I read that, I don’t leave the house without coins in my pocket.
 Instead of shaking my head when approached on the street, I give.
 Even if it’s only 100 forint.
 I have no way of knowing how much or little difference it will make to them, but I know the huge difference it makes for me.
 Selfish?
 Perhaps.

 All it takes is that extra second’s thought to remind myself that there, but for the grace of God, go I. Be it time, money, food, or simply a smile or a hug, in my mind, it is the act of giving that will save the world.
-Check out this video from Noah and the Whale… it explains the ripple effect of thoughtfulness better than I ever could.

 To J & E … thank you!